 When you couple these strategies with creating an underlying sense of safety, you’ll start to notice a real drop in scary and intrusive thoughts.

 What are some of your fear thoughts?
 Drop them in the comments.
-Let’s try to analyze and diffuse them.
+Let’s try to analyze and weaken their intensity.
 If the accept and allow strategy works for you, then let me know about it.